Elisabeth Gantt

-Early life
+Early life and education

-Elisabeth was raised in Gakovo, Serbia, where she completed her first three elementary grades, until 1944 when her education was interrupted by World War II.
-After the war, Elisabeth and her family stayed in refugee camps in Czechoslovakia until their escape to the British Occupation Zone and later the reconfigured Dachau camp under the American Occupation Zone.
-They then immigrated to the United States due to Elisabeth's mother's citizenship.
-They moved to Chicago, Illinois before Elisabeth's eligibility for citizenship expired in 1960.
+Gantt was born in 1934 in Yugoslavia, in a town near what is now the Serbian-Hungarian border.
+She was raised in Gakovo, Serbia, where she completed her first three elementary grades before her education was interrupted by World War II.
+After the war, she and her family lived in refugee camps in Czechoslovakia and Germany before immigrating to the United States and settling in Chicago.